Congo rebels keep hold on towns they pledged to leave

 Makenga said rebel forces would withdraw about 20 km (12 miles) from Goma, leaving 100 soldiers at the airport and allowing government troops to return to the city, as set out under the terms of the deal.

-But witnesses and residents living in areas freshly under the control of the rebellion said M23 fighters were holding on to their positions.
+However, witnesses and residents living in areas freshly under the control of the rebellion said M23 fighters were holding onto their positions.

-In the town of Sake, 25 km (16 miles) west of Goma, young rebels smoking cigarettes and holding machineguns told Reuters they had received no orders to withdraw.
+In the town of Sake, 25 km west of Goma, young rebels smoking cigarettes and holding machineguns told Reuters they had received no orders to withdraw.

 "They're still in town.
 They've not left.
 They're still in the hills and we've seen no movement of troops," said Sake resident Isaac Kanefu, who accused the rebels of extorting illegal taxes from townspeople.

-The rebels were also maintaining control over Mushake, a town farther west in the territory of Masisi, residents said.
+The rebels were also maintaining control over Mushake, a town further west in the territory of Masisi, residents said.

 Ugandan military chief Aronda Nyakayirima said on Tuesday after a meeting with Makenga that M23 had agreed to leave Goma unconditionally.
 Defence officials from neighbouring countries are due to travel to the city on Friday to verify progress.